jr23mx/MANUFAI_freecad_plugin/README.md

     <td>
       <h3>Weldable Union Recognition</h3>
       <strong>90° Angle Detection</strong>
-      <p>Specialized algorithm that identifies weldable joints by analyzing the normals of adjacent faces.
-It focuses on detecting 90° angles, allowing intelligent discrimination between aesthetic edges and structural unions.</p>
+      <p>With a second click, the plugin automatically recognizes weldable edges.
+A specialized algorithm identifies weldable joints by analyzing the normals of adjacent faces, focusing on detecting 90° angles.
+This allows intelligent discrimination between aesthetic edges and structural unions.
+Note that this is an optional feature – you can always manually define welds by directly selecting edges on the model.</p>
     </td>
   </tr>